 Monthly benefits are issued on an electronic Benefit Transfer (EBT) card, called the Colorado Quest Card and are used like cash at any participating grocery stores to buy food.

-Colorado Works is Colorado’s TANF program and serves low-income families with children by providing income assistance and supportive services to help participants become self-sufficient.
+Colorado Works is Colorado’s TANF program that serves low-income families with children by providing income assistance and supportive services to help participants become self-sufficient.

 Benefits may be provided for single and two parent families, pregnant women, and relatives caring for minor children — up to $462 a month for a family of three.

-If you are a resident of Colorado in need of assistance, please contact your County’s Social Services/Human Services office or apply online at Colorado PEAK.
+If you are a resident of Colorado in need of assistance, please contact your County’s Social Services/Human Services office or apply online at Colorado PEAK for expedited processing.

-Medicaid is free or low cost public health insurance for low-income Coloradans who could not otherwise afford it. cover your doctor visits, emergency care, preventive care such as screenings and immunizations, and other procedures and treatments.
+Medicaid is free or low cost public health insurance for low-income Coloradans who could not otherwise afford it.
+It covers doctor visits, emergency care, preventive care, and other procedures and treatments.

 Colorado is operating a State-Based Marketplace, known as Connect for Health Colorado — through which you can apply for Medicaid, CHP+ or other private health insurance.

 If you are between the ages of 18 and 29, you can buy Colorado Young Adult or CYA plans.
 These plans typically have a high deductible and lower premium, and are designed to protect you in a high-cost emergency.